• Skip to primary navigation

 Place four slices of challah bread into the baking pan in a single layer and let them soak for 1 minute.
 Flip bread over and let soak for an additional minute.

-four pieces of challah bread sitting in a milk bath in a baking dish.
+Four slices of challah bread soaking in custard bath in baking dish.

 Place a large skillet over medium heat and melt 2 Tablespoons of butter.
-Add all four slices of challah bread to the pan and cook until golden, about 2 minutes.
-Flip the bread and cook for an additional minute.
+Add all four slices of challah bread to the pan and cook until golden, about 3 minutes.
+Flip the bread and cook for an another 3 minutes.
 (Repeat soaking and cooking process for all 8 slices of bread.)
+Transfer French toast to a large plate or baking sheet and tent with foil to keep warm.

 Make the Caramelized Bananas: